buwilliams/learn-posthog/README.md

 > "So, what?!"

 - Often I felt anxious about the little amount of my daily contributions.
 Using the quote above really helps deal with this kind of anxiety.
 So what if I suck.
 I'm an expert and in time I'll be a great asset.

+> "When you are working, close your email and slack.
+No one is watching to see if you are online.
+In fact, it's the opposite."

+- Tim (CTO) told me this early on and it was liberating.
+It allowed me to think of my role as a true `async` open-source contributor.
+Do what needs to be done so that you can be the most effective.